dariofervenza/data_collector_pymongo_pyqt/README.md

 This application is made to collect data from the WeatherAPI service and analyse it with machine learning.
 It has a server made with websockets and a client made with pyqt5!
 I want to experiment with different technologies and increase my coding experience.
 That said, If you see this and you want to help me, you are welcome!
 Project is in Spanish so you may not understand all the variable names.
-I usually mix english with spanish when naming objects and variables.

 Main components of my application:
 * A RabbitMQ server to handle data from the API using a queue + another queue to schedule tasks with celery
 * A celery server that periodically computes weather forecasting using skforecast and times series data
 * A reddis container that stores the serialized figures with the historical data + forecasts
-* A mongoDB server where weather data is stored and also where alarms created by th user are saved
+* A mongoDB server where weather data is stored and also where alarms created by the user are saved
-* A websockets server thar handles client GUI's requests, retrieves data from the database and sends it to the pyqt5 client
+* A websockets server that handles client GUI's requests, retrieves data from the database and sends it to the pyqt5 client
 * A GUI client where the final user can check the weather data, filter it, set alarms and receive notifications and more!

 Here you can see how I connected all these components in a diagram: